joealewine/blockchain-rhos/console-ocp-about.md

 | Does the product integrate with the {{site.data.keyword.blockchainfull_notm}} Platform VSCode extension to develop and test my smart contracts?| Yes | Yes|
 | Where can I learn more? |See [About {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1](/docs/services/blockchain-rhos?topic=blockchain-rhos-console-ocp-about#console-ocp-about-offers)  | See [About {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}](/docs/services/blockchain?topic=blockchain-ibp-console-overview#ibp-console-overview-capabilities) |

+### {{site.data.keyword.blockchainfull_notm}} images for peer, CA, orderer and smart contract containers

+Your purchase of {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1 includes an entitlement to images for peer, CA, ordering service, and smart contract containers that are signed and supported by {{site.data.keyword.IBM_notm}}.
+The images are based on the open source Hyperledger Fabric code base and contain a number of enhancements for stability and serviceability.
+The images are bundled with support from {{site.data.keyword.IBM_notm}}.

+The {{site.data.keyword.blockchainfull_notm}} images do not include the {{site.data.keyword.blockchainfull_notm}} console or operator.
+This offering is intended for experienced Fabric users with existing Fabric deployments.
+For more information, see [{{site.data.keyword.blockchainfull_notm}} images for Hyperledger Fabric](/docs/services/blockchain-rhos?topic=blockchain-rhos-blockchain-images#blockchain-images).

 ## What {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1 offers
 {: #console-ocp-about-offers}